13th Annual School of Architecture Steel Deck Competition

 - 3/4" = 1'-0" (1:16)

-The submissions will be judged anonymously, so please be sure that the names of the team members are not visible to the jury during the judging, but are written on the back of the boards or discretely covered.
+The submissions will be judged anonymously, so please ensure that the names of the team members are not visible to the jury during the judging.

 Stephen M. Potts, PE, Vice President of Engineering, EPIC Metals Corporation